SuhejlaHoxha/ML_GR10/README.md

 | `business_secret_scanning_push_protection.enable` | 46 |
 | `team.remove_repository` | 43 |

-> `_document_id` has 9,519 repeated values but is a **session/batch identifier**, not a per-event unique key.
-Every `@timestamp` is unique, confirming all 10,000 rows are distinct events.
-Full-row deduplication found 0 true duplicates.

 ---

 ## Step 3 — Missing Values Analysis

-575 out of 590 columns contain at least one NaN.
-The top columns are 100% empty — these are event-specific fields (webhook configs, permission sets, vulnerability rules) that only populate for rare event types.

 ```
 Total missing cells  : 5,572,204 across 575 columns